Azure/helm-elasticstack/charts/elasticsearch/README.md

 ```

 Alternatively you can also installed automatically the [Elasticsearch x-pack license](https://license.elastic.co/download) after the deployment.
 First you need to activate the
-license installation in [Helm values](environments/acs/values.yaml) for by setting the `license.install=true` and you may also want to enable the `x-pack features` in [Elasticsearch config](/templates/config.config.yaml).
+license installation in [Helm values](environments/acs/values.yaml) by setting the `license.install=true` and you may also want to enable the `x-pack features` in [Elasticsearch config](/templates/config.config.yaml).

 ```console
 ./deploy.sh -e acs -n elk -l license.json